nfcpy/nfcpy/docs/overview.rst

 Notes:

+* The Sony RC-S380 is the only reader for which *nfcpy* currently supports tag emulation, more specifically Type 3 Tag emulation.

 * The NXP PN53x can not properly handle Type 1 Tags with dynamic memory layout (Topaz 512) due to a firmware bug that not allow READ-8 and WRITE-8 commands to be executed.

 * The NXP PN531 chip does not support any Type 1 Tag command and is also not able to exchange Type 4 Tag commands if the ReadBinary and UpdateBinary commands exceed the length of a standard host controller frame (which may happen if the card sets ISO-DEP MIU as 256).

+* The ACR122U is disabled as P2P Listener because the listen time cannot be set shorter than 5 seconds.

 Implementation Status
 ---------------------